-- A resolution agreement between the agency and the covered entity
+- A resolution agreement between the covered entity and the agency

-State attorneys general can also hold HIPAA-covered entities accountable for the exposure of state residents’ PHI and can file civil actions in federal district courts.
-Fines can range from $100 to $25,000 per violation category per calendar year.
-Should a data breach affect residents of multiple states, the covered entity may pay fines to more than one attorney general.
+State attorneys general can also hold HIPAA-covered entities accountable for the exposure of state residents’ PHI exposure and can file civil actions in federal district courts.
+Fines range from $100 to $25,000 per violation category per calendar year.
+If a data breach affects residents of multiple states, the covered entity may pay fines to more than one state.

-HIPAA violations can also result in lawsuits and criminal penalties for the covered entity or business associate and for the employees deemed responsible for rule breaches.
+HIPAA violations can also incur criminal penalties and lawsuits for the covered entity, business associates, and the individual employees deemed responsible for rule breaches.

 “Reasonable cause” or “no knowledge” – Up to $50,000 and one year in prison

-Obtaining PHI under false pretenses – Up to $100,000 and five years
+Obtaining PHI inappropriately – Up to $100,000 and five years in prison

-Obtaining PHI for personal gain or with malicious intent – Up to $250,000 and 10 years
+Obtaining PHI with malicious intent or personal gain – Up to $250,000 and 10 years in prison

 The most commonly investigated complaints in 2021 have been:

-- Lack of patient access to their protected health information;
+- Lack of patient access to their PHI

-- Lack of administrative safeguards of electronically protected health information; and
+- Lack of administrative safeguards of electronic PHI

-- Use or disclosure of more than the minimum necessary protected health information.
+- Using or disclosing more than the minimum necessary protected health information

 The most common types of covered entities required to take corrective action in 2021 have been, in order of frequency: